mgoellnitz/lunette/README.md

 ```

 If no backend is issued, the contents
-of the environent variable `ISERV_BACKEN` are taken into account.
+of the environent variable `ISERV_BACKEND` are taken into account.

 ```
 export ISERV_BACKEND=https://hansa-schule.net/iserv